 Yellowing piles of ancient parchments could be interesting for family historians but we soon realised that most of the interesting happenings were never written down! ... and even if a few of the bits were writ, most of them didn't survive the ravages of time ... and then the words themselves always seemed to mean different things to different folk at different times in different places.
-And then some wag also pointed out that, in any case, the decaying parchments were often works of fiction ... or worse still they were fake noos sometimes rewritten later on a whim.
+And then some wag also pointed out that, in any case, the decaying parchments were often works of fiction ... or worse still they were deliberate fake noos sometimes rewritten later on a whim to confuse.
 Occasionally even testimony under oath in the law courts was subject to obfuscation.
 How were we to believe what?
 And more, there was the intriguing question of wot really happened to the folks who couldn't write?
 And more more ... wot happened to folks who could write before they could write? ...
 Family History all seemed to be like an infernal quagmire ... we very soon became very lost.

 Exhausted after bashing through endless brick walls brick by brick our own tree had arrived (or ended?) at the mysterious Johannis Berchall of Winwick in 1565 and the unlikely William Gandy of Frandley in 1542 ... less than 500 years and just 14 generations and the paper trail had petered out ... the 'orrible truth dawned ... just as things were getting interesting we had run out of parchments to decipher!